Arrangers and Composers

 Trombone Instructor, Conservatoire de Musique de Québec

 Andrew Clayden served as Principal Trombone of the National Orchestra of Taiwan before taking up the Second Trombone position of the Orchestre symphonique de Québec, a post he held for 21 years.
-Mr. Clayden is currently performs as soloist and teacher, and is studying for a Certificate in Human Psychology at Bishop's University, in order to better understand and adapt to student needs and abilities in his teaching studio.
+Mr. Clayden currently performs as a soloist and teacher, and in 2014 he was awarded a Certificate in Human Psychology by Bishop's University.

 Brad Howland